dcsndevs/haven-hub/README.md

 `Acknowledgements`

-In the build up of the website, I got a lot of inspiration from my Mentor <a href="https://github.com/IuliiaKonovalova/">Julia Konn</a> who guided me through out this work.
+In the build up of the website, I got a lot of inspiration from my Mentor [Juliia Konn](https://github.com/IuliiaKonovalova/) who guided me through out this work.
 She explained difficult terminologies and helped break down complex structures.

 I wish to thank my loving wife for her support in the course of this work.
 She's been taking up most of my shifts for baby sitting our son in other to allow me give more time to this work.